USEPA/code-json-generator/README.md

 > in the current working directory and is called `create-agency-inventory.config.json`.
 > Adjust this usage to suit actual work environment.

-The example code.json for the testorg-2020 can be [found here](https://code-json-cg.app.cloud.gov/code.json).
+The example EPA Agency code.json for the github.com/USEPA organization can be [found here](https://code-json-cg.app.cloud.gov/code.json).

 Development
 -----------